vgp314/Udacity-Arvato-Identify-Customer-Segments/README.md

 submit the result on the kaggle platform.<br />

 ## Project Motivation
 - The project is a problem for a company, with real data and with several possible approaches.
 It is a rich set of data and an interesting problem to be solved.
-Submitting work on Kaggle is a way to compare the quality of our algorithm with that of other students.
-So I chose to do this specific job that motivated me to learn even more.
+Submitting work on Kaggle is a way to compare the quality of our algorithm with of other students algorithms.
+That's why I chose to do this specific project that motivated me to learn even more.